 But, as there is no game without troubles, you may situationally want those items:

-Abyssal Scepter or Void Staff if the enemy's team has much MR heavy champions.
+Abyssal Mask or Void Staff if the enemy's team has much MR heavy champions.

-Abyssal Scepter and Athene's Unholy Grail if the enemy's team is mainly AP or has a fed AP champion.
+Abyssal Mask and Athene's Unholy Grail if the enemy's team is mainly AP or has a fed AP champion.

 Liandry's Torment if the enemy's team have huge HP bag champions.
 By the way, this is working really well with Rylai's Crystal Scepter.